-First, we each created a zero based budget to manage where our money was going, but we needed another plan – a plan to pay off our debt.
-Luckily, we stumbled upon a little miracle worker called the debt snowball.
+First, we each created a zero based budget template to manage where our money was going, but we needed another plan – a plan to pay off our debt.
+Luckily, we stumbled upon a little miracle worker called the debt snowball spreadsheet.

-My goal in this article is to teach you how to make a debt snowball spreadsheet.
-I don’t care if your debt snowball is in Google Sheets or Excel.
-I want to help you get out of debt, and I know a debt snowball spreadsheet is the best tool to do that.
+My goal in this article is to teach you how to make a debt snowball excel spreadsheet or google sheet.
+It honestly doesn’t matter if you make your debt payoff spreadsheet in excel or google sheets.
+I want to help you get out of debt, and I know a free debt snowball spreadsheet is the best tool to do that.

 What is a Debt Snowball Spreadsheet?

-Dave Ramsey is famous for spreading the concept of the debt snowball spreadsheet.
-That’s where we first heard about it, and when we first started working to become debt free, we consumed everything on Dave Ramsey’s blog.
+Dave Ramsey is famous for spreading the concept of the debt snowball spreadsheet or debt payoff spreadsheet.
+That’s where we first heard about it, and when we first started working to become debt free, we knew

 The basic principle is to pay off your smallest debt as fast as possible.
 (Notice I said smallest debt, not the one with the highest interest rate.
 I’ll explain why in a little bit.)
 Once it’s paid off, instead of spending the payment money someplace else in your budget, you apply it to the next lowest debt.

 For example, if you pay off a student loan with a minimum balance of $50 and your next smallest loan payment is $100 you combine those payments together.

 Now instead of your minimum payment being $100, you pay $150 which helps you pay off your debt faster.
 Then once that loan is paid off, you take the $150 and apply it to the next smallest loan.
 You repeat the process until you’re debt free.

 Creating a debt snowball calculator works to pay off your credit card balance, student loans, or any other debt you have.